mandriva-management-console/mmc/doc/source/mds/plugins/network.rst

     ldap-dhcp-server-cn "DHCP_SERVER_NAME";

-An example of :file:`dhcpd.conf` filename is available in the directory :file:`contrib/dhcpd/` of the mds tarball.
+An example of :file:`dhcpd.conf` filename is available in the directory :file:`/usr/share/doc/mmc/contrib/network/`.

 LDAP Schemas
 ============

 Two new LDAP schemas must be imported into your LDAP directory: dnszone.schema and dhcp.schema.

-Both are available in the directory :file:`/usr/share/doc/python-mmc-base/contrib/ldap`.
-Using the sources you can find them in :file:`agent/contrib/ldap` of the mmc-core tarball.
+Both are available in the directory :file:`/usr/share/doc/mmc/contrib/network/`.

 To speed up LDAP search, you can index these attributes: zoneName, relativeDomainName, dhcpHWAddress, dhcpClassData.